EnterpriseDB/barman/new_docs/user_guide/catalog.rst

 Usage
 -----

-Barman offers a straightforward terminal interface for managing PostgreSQL backups and interacting with the backup catalog.
+Barman offers a straightforward terminal interface for managing Postgres backups and interacting with the backup catalog.
 This interface provides a range of sub-commands for both server management and backup operations.
 All Barman sub-commands can be found in the :ref:`sub commands <commands-sub-commands>` section, including two important ones